Affiliate Disclosure

 Two bolts.
 That's all that stands between your engine oil and the driveway.
 The drain plug and the oil filter are the most-touched fasteners in any DIY oil change, and they're also the ones most often over-tightened by well-meaning owners who figure tighter must mean safer.
 It doesn't.
-Strip the sump thread on an aluminium oil pan and you've just turned a forty-minute job into a workshop bill that hurts.
+Strip the oil pan thread on an aluminum oil pan and you've just turned a forty-minute job into a workshop bill that hurts.

 Standing rule before we go anywhere: every torque figure on this page is a general reference range only.
 Always verify against your vehicle's OEM service manual before you pick up a torque wrench.
 The right spec for a Honda K-series is not the right spec for a Toyota 1JZ.
 Look it up every time.
 This article is part of our DIY oil change hub; if you haven't read the full step-by-step yet, start there, and the tools breakdown covers what you need.